bham-carpentries/python-fundamentals/_episodes/01-intro.md

 {: .output}

 If in IPython, You can press `q` to quit out of the editor this opened in (`less` if you're interested!).

-IPython also has shell-like behaviour in that you can use the up arrow to go to previous commands and `Tab` to auto-complete a function or variable name:
+In addition, IPython also has shell-like behaviour in that you can use the up arrow to go to previous commands that you've run.
+In Jupyter, you obviously don't need that functionality as you can just go back to previous cells, edit them and re-run the cells.

+In either IPython or Jupyter, you can also press `Tab` to auto-complete a function or variable name:

 ~~~
 pri [Tab]